LAPD detective serenades Our Lady of Guadalupe at LA Cathedral: 'A dream come true'

-DOWNTOWN LOS ANGELES (KABC) -- Thousands of people gathered for the annual celebration in honor of Our Lady of Guadalupe at the Cathedral of Our Lady of Angels in Downtown Los Angeles, Wednesday.
+DOWNTOWN LOS ANGELES (KABC) -- Thousands of people gathered for the annual celebration in honor of Our Lady of Guadalupe at the Cathedral of Our Lady of Angels in Downtown Los Angeles on Wednesday.

-Special guest singers were invited to participate in a musical tribute, or serenata, to serenade the Virgin with 'Las Mananitas' song.
+Special guest singers were invited to participate in a musical tribute, or serenata, to serenade the Virgen with 'Las Mananitas' song.

 It's a traditional Mexican birthday song to honor the Virgen on her Feast Day, December 12.

-Among the singers was Los Angeles Police Department Detective, Chris Reza, who sang for the first time at the Cathedral in honor of the Virgen of Guadalupe.
+Among the singers was Los Angeles Police Department Det.
+Chris Reza, who sang for the first time at the Cathedral in honor of the Virgen of Guadalupe.

-"It's a dream come true to be singing to the Virgen tonight," said Detective Reza.
+"It's a dream come true to be singing to the Virgen tonight," Reza said.
 "I have seen this and dreamt it and it's another experience that I get to live... at the same time my faith is strong, so there's a series of emotions."

 LAPD detective serenades Our Lady of Guadalupe at LA Cathedral: 'A dream come true'